-The Boston Area Health Education Center (BAHEC) is a program of the Boston Public Health Commission that aims to diversify the pool of health professionals in Boston by encouraging youth to pursue careers in health and public health.
-BAHEC develops, implements, and evaluates in-school and after-school enrichment programs and events for middle and high school aged youth from Boston.
-Through its programming BAHEC works to fulfill the Commission's mission to protect, preserve, and promote the health and well-being of all Boston residents, particularly those who are most vulnerable.
+The Boston Area Health Education Center (BAHEC) is a youth pathway to health careers program in the Division of Child and Adolescent Health at the Boston Public Health Commission.
+Founded in 1978 and the first program of its kind in the city of Boston, BAHEC's mission is to increase racial, ethnic, and linguistic diversity among Boston's healthcare workforce by raising the proportion of youth from underserved populations who successfully pursue careers in health and public health.
+BAHEC does this by developing, implementing, disseminating, and evaluating enrichment programs to middle and high school aged youth in Boston.
+Through its programming, BAHEC works to fulfill the Boston Public Health Commission's mission to "protect, preserve, and promote the health and well-being of all Boston residents, particularly the most vulnerable."

 BAHEC is part of the Massachusetts Area Health Education Center (MassAHEC) Network, a statewide system to address health disparities with a focus on workforce development.

 BAHEC accepts students entering the 9th to 12th grade.
 Students must reside in Boston to be eligible to apply for the program.
 Accepted students receive a stipend to participate in the program.
 The BAHEC program has 3 components: a summer enrichment program, an in-school academic year program, and an after-school academic year program.BAHEC Summer Enrichment Program